 Goal 4 Critical and creative thinking

 Each course in the General Education program has selected one of these goals and endeavors to improve student achievement of these goals.

 Goal 1 Disciplinary Knowledge and Goal 8 Technology will be achieved in the degree programs.
 The General Education program will provide initial instruction and assessment of Goal 6 Information Literacy; degree programs will continue to engage students in developing information literacy appropriate for their discipline.

-Assessment of these learning goals is grounded in the Association of American Colleges and Universities’ LEAP (Liberal Education and America's Promise) initiative, which offers a strong set of rubrics to assist universities with assessment of learning outcomes for general education.
+Assessment of these learning goals is grounded in the Association of American Colleges and Universities’ LEAP (Liberal Education and America's Promise) initiative, which offers a set of VALUE rubrics to assist universities with assessment of learning outcomes for general education.
 Michigan Tech is a member of the LEAP campus action network.